Get to know about Adobe Experience Manager (AEM) CIF Authoring.

-In the previous document of this AEM Content and Commerce journey, Learn about AEM Content and Commerce, you learned the basic theory of what a headless CMS is and you should now understand the basic concepts of AEM Content and Commerce.
+In the previous document of this AEM Content and Commerce journey, Learn about AEM Content and Commerce, you learned the basic theory and concepts of headless CMS and AEM Content and Commerce.

 This article builds on those fundamentals.